Why Are Pork Bellies Valuable?

 |iPath Bloomberg Livestock Total Return||E-TRACS UBS Bloomberg Livestock Commodity Total Return||iPath Pure Beta Livestock ETN|

-One of the leading brokers for trading agricultural commodities, like lean hogs and other livestock, is Plus 500.
+One of the leading brokers for trading agricultural commodity CFDs, such as livestock, is Plus 500.
 Here’s why:

 - No commission on trades (other charges may apply)